megagonlabs/eseBench/src/corpus_preprocessing/README.md

-This folder contains scripts to 1) process raw text corpus into a standard formatted file for feature extraction, and 2) to perform key term extraction.

-First, you need to have [SpaCy](https://spacy.io/usage/) installed:
+## Step 1: Corpus pre-processing

+You need to first create a data folder with dataset name `$DATA` at the project root, and then put your raw text corpus (each line represents a single document) under the `$DATA/source/` folder.

 ```
-$ pip3 install -U spacy
-$ python3 -m spacy download en
+data/$DATA
+└── source
+    └── corpus.txt
 ```
-Then, you need to provide a raw txt file: "../../data/{corpus_name}/source/corpus.txt".
 Each line in corpus.txt represents a document.

 Finally, you can run the pre-processing pipeline by typing the following command: